 When does the College of Central Florida evaluate a student for SAP?

 Satisfactory Academic Progress will be evaluated when the FAFSA is received by the College of Central Florida’s Financial Aid office.
-If at the time the FAFSA is received there are outstanding academic transcripts a review of the students SAP will be done again once the last transcript is evaluated by the admissions department.
-At the end of each semester SAP is reviewed for students that have been disbursed Title IV aid.
+Standards are also evaluated at the end of the summer just prior to beginning a new Financial Aid year to include all transfer work or newly completed coursework since the FAFSA was received and at the end of each semester for students that have been disbursed Title IV aid.

 What happens if you are not meeting SAP?